ransom-ware/cybersec-bootcamp/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in the `Ansible` folder of this repository were used to configure the network depicted below.

 ![alt text](https://github.com/ransom-ware/cybersec-bootcamp/blob/main/Diagrams/ELK.png)